thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 ## Feature Engineering

-Sang-eon examines the skewness and kurtosis of the data, and performs a Wilxoc-rank Sum test.
+<span class="name">Sang-eon</span> examines the skewness and kurtosis of the data, and performs a Wilxoc-rank Sum test.
 He concludes his kernel with a very nice looking plot:

 ![Sang-eon with a 3d plot of features](images/caicell_3d_plot.png)
-<div class="caption">Sang-eon with a 3d plot of features</div>
+<div class="caption"><span class="name">Sang-eon</span> with a 3d plot of features</div>

-Meanwhile, Pedro discusses Normality, Homoscedasticity, Linearity, and Absence of correlated errors; he normalizes the data and discovers that the other three are resolved as well.
+Meanwhile, <span class="name">Pedro</span> discusses Normality, Homoscedasticity, Linearity, and Absence of correlated errors; he normalizes the data and discovers that the other three are resolved as well.
 Success!

 ## Takeaways